 - 3.1.
 The flags and any officially recognized symbols of the United Nations and of its Member States shall not be treated with disrespect. - 3.2.
-The use of the United Nations name and emblem is reserved for the official purposes of the Organization, and it cannot be used for commercial purposes in accordance with the General Assembly resolution 92(I) of 7 December 1946.
-The use of the United Nations emblem on non-official documents and publications, including social media posts and NGO material (stationery, business cards, websites, meeting banners, cars, office buildings, etc.) is therefore expressly prohibited.

-3.3.
-The United Nations flag may not be displayed in meeting rooms where NGOs organize events, except with the authorization of the Secretary-General or his authorized representative.
+The use of the United Nations emblem on non-official documents and publications, including social media posts and NGO material (stationery, business cards, websites, meeting banners, cars, office buildings, etc) is expressly prohibited. - 3.3.
+The United Nations flag may not be displayed in meeting rooms where NGOs organize events, except with the authorization of the Secretary-General or his authorized representative. - 3.4.

-- 3.4.
 NGOs in consultative status with ECOSOC are not considered part of the United Nations system.
 As such, they are not representatives or staff of the United Nations, nor are they authorized to enter into business arrangements on behalf of the Organization or misuse the United Nations' name or logo for endorsement of an NGO's activities in any way.
 NGO representatives must not use titles that may lead to confusion about the nature of the association between them and/or their organization and the United Nations.
 Consultative status does not entitle NGOs to any diplomatic privileges, such as those afforded to UN staff members.
-Misrepresentation of consultative relationship can result in adverse consequences for the NGO, including being reported to the NGO Committee of ECOSOC and, ultimately, suspension or withdrawal of the consultative status by ECOSOC. - 3.5.
+Misrepresentation of consultative relationship can result in adverse consequences for the NGO, including being reported to the NGO Committee of ECOSOC and, ultimately suspension or withdrawal of the consultative status by ECOSOC. - 3.5.
 If NGOs wish to display their organization's consultative status on their letterhead or signature, the following statement is to be used: "Organization in (Category of status) with the Economic and Social Council since (year status granted)".